1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     BTC Address: ---------------------------------------
     1223jiRFLt4yefzPVit5MzvoBtacGwLjVy

+The _entropy_ passed into the key generation script gets 256 bits of random data from /dev/random, which gets the data from the entropy pool of the Linux kernel.<br/>
 There are two key formats that stand out in terms of usefullness: the private WIF (wallet input format) and the public BTC address, starting with the letter 1 (for P2PKH addresses).<br/>
 With our next transaction in mind, we created 2 new key pairs using the very same approach:<br/>